Akilaydin/CLI-GPT-Assistant/README.md

 }
 ```
 3. Repository contains sampleSettings.json file with example of ready-to-work configuration.
-4. Add published AssistantCLI(found in releases or publish by yourself) to the path environment variable
+4. Compile, publish and add published AssistantCLI to the path environment variable

 ### Command Usage